U.S. Route 79

 U.S. Route 79 (US 79) is a United States highway in the Southern United States.
-The route is officially considered and signed as a north–south highway, but its path is actually more of a diagonal northeast–southwest highway.
+The route is officially considered and signed as a north–south highway, but its path is more of a diagonal northeast–southwest highway.
 The highway's northern/eastern terminus is in Russellville, Kentucky, at a junction with U.S. 68.
 Its southern/western terminus is in Round Rock, Texas, at an interchange with Interstate 35, 10 mi north of Austin.
 US 79, US 68, and Interstate 24/US 62 are the primary east-west access points for the Land Between the Lakes recreation area straddling the Kentucky/Tennessee border.

 Route description

 Texas

 US 79 is the main street of Rockdale in Milam County, Texas.

 US 79 begins at Interstate 35's Exit #253 north of Austin in Round Rock.
 The route travels eastward through Hutto and Taylor to Rockdale, where it intersects US 77.
 In Milano, US 79 turns to the northeast and begins a concurrency with US 190 until Hearne.
 The route continues through Franklin and Jewett before reaching Buffalo, where it intersects Interstate 45 at its Exit #178.
 US 79 has a brief duplex with US 84 that begins near Oakwood and continues through Palestine before separating; here US 79 also intersects US 287.
 The route continues to the northeast through Jacksonville, where it has a junction with US 69, and Henderson, where it crosses US 259.
 The highway then travels due east to Carthage, where it meets US 59 (Future I-369), before resuming a northeasterly direction and crossing into Louisiana near Panola.
 US 79 is also entwined with two tragedies of country music.
 Johnny Horton was killed by a drunk driver on the highway near Milano in 1960 and Jim Reeves, killed in a plane crash in 1964, is buried and memorialized on US 79 in his hometown of Carthage.